 How many computers are there at each branch?
 Main 32, Countryside 25, East 41, N Greenwood 29, Beach 4.

 Can I download documents on the public computers?
 Yes.
-You may also save a document to a pen drive/memory stick/flash drive/USB drive.
-1 GB flash drives are for sale at each location for $5.
+You may also save a document to a thumb drive/memory stick/flash drive/USB drive.

 Can I download programs on the public computers?
 No.

 How do I connect to the library Wi-Fi?
 In your device’s Wi-Fi settings, click on the ClearwaterLib network – go to https://www.myclearwaterlibrary.com/ in your browser – click the box to accept the library’s Terms of Service.
 After four hours of use or a period of inactivity, you may be prompted to reconnect.